JadSbai/Chess-Club/README.md

 The participants can see all their upcoming matches in the tournaments they're participating in A user can also see all of their current, past, and upcoming tournaments.

+When entering result to matches, the pool order changes (this is because players are ordered by points dynamically.)
+But the points are added correctly, and happened matches disappears correctly.

 Possible further improvements: